 Procedural Irregularities and Personal Injury Compensation

-Consulting a personal injury solicitor rather than an injury compensation calculator is the only way to determine eligibility to claim, and the likely compensation which could be received.
-Personal injury claims are also governed by the statute of limitations, and have to be filed within a specific time frame.
+Consulting a personal injury solicitor rather than an injury claim calculator is the only way to determine eligibility to claim, and the likely compensation which could be received.
+Personal injury claims are also governed by the statute of limitations, and have to be filed within a specific timeframe.
 It is of paramount importance that legal advice on limitation is sought quickly to prevent time-barring of a compensation claim.

 Awards for Damages and Injury Compensation Calculator Estimates

 Special damages are claim-specific and are awarded to cover expenses incurred as a result of an accident and injuries.
 They therefore cannot be factored in to any injury compensation calculator estimate.
-Costs of treatment, prescription charges, transportation, home help, accommodation changes, ambulatory aids, future medical costs and increased household expenses are all covered by special damages.
-Medical treatment costs for an entire lifetime can significantly increase the compensation awarded, and in many cases increase an injury compensation calculator estimate by many multiples.
+The cost of treatment, prescription charges, transportation, home help, accommodation changes, ambulatory aids, future medical costs and increased household expenses are all covered by special damages.
+Medical treatment costs for an entire lifetime can significantly increase the compensation awarded, and in many cases increase an injury claim calculator estimate by many multiples.

 An insurance company will use an injury compensation calculator to determine how much compensation they are willing to pay.
 It is becoming increasingly common for insurance companies make a quick settlement offer and to contact a personal injury victim directly.
 This could even take place before legal advice has been sought, or even if a claim has not yet been considered.
 A direct offer would likely be within the range of an injury compensation calculator estimate, and may be deemed by the victim to be a fair settlement for damages.